open-telemetry/oteps/text/0066-separate-context-propagation.md

     Context::SetValue( "trace.parentSpanID", spanData.spanID)

     // store the spanData object as well, for in-process propagation.
+Note that
-Note that this key will not be propagated downstream.
+    // this key will not be propagated, it is for local use only.
     Context::SetValue( "trace.currentSpanData", spanData)

     return